This Week’s Highlights

 Future Cargo leads 12 days of shows in KX

 A 40ft haulage truck rolls into Lewis Cubitt Square next week, and when the side goes up, audiences will be treated to an alien dance spectacle beaming out under the stars.
 Future Cargo is the hot ticket summer show from world renowned Euston-based contemporary dance centre The Place, and it promises to blow you away with captivating sci-fi storytelling.
 It’s the centerpiece of King’s Cross Summer Sounds, the new name for the former excellent Cubitt Sessions, featuring free live performances every day, from 10th to 21st August.
-Check out the mesmerizing Future Cargo video as part of the interview feature all about the show that we ran this week on Camdenist, too.
+Check out the mesmerising Future Cargo video as part of the interview feature all about the show that we ran this week on Camdenist, too.

 Hampstead sees loads of restaurant openings

 The foodie fortunes of Hampstead are really looking up, with a rash of tasty new openings and imminent arrivals across the village.
-First out of the blocks is Heath Street Kitchen, where the former Aeon Gallery has been reborn as an restaurant (but, as you can see pictured above, the walls will still be showcasing artworks, too).
-Dishes like marinated bavette steak or Korean fried chicken can now be enjoyed there, washed down with local craft beers from Wood Green’s The Goodness.
+First out of the blocks is Heath Street Kitchen, where the former Aeon Gallery has been reborn as a restaurant (but, as you can see pictured above, the walls will still be showcasing artworks, too).
+Dishes like marinated bavette steak or Korean fried chicken can be enjoyed there, washed down with local craft beers from Wood Green’s The Goodness.
 Meanwhile, top notch Italian bakery Café Brera are preparing to bring all-day cakes and pastries, plus pasta, pizza and aperitivo to the main drag of the high street very soon.
 And just down the hill, the site that has sat dark ever since Chez Bob closed – never to return from lockdown – is busy transforming into the new outpost for Primrose Hill’s celebrated all-day diner Greenbury Café.
 More info on those three and more, coming soon in future editions of your Weekly C-Mail, 7.45am every Friday morning. 😉 🍰

 The Cross nightclub is reopening

-Earlier this week, Camdenist was given a sneak peek tour of The Cross, the legendary London club which is being brought back to life in an exciting new location just around the corner from the railway arches where it ruled in the nineties and noughties.
+Earlier this week, Camdenist was given a sneak peek tour of The Cross, the legendary London being brought back to life in an exciting new location just around the corner from the railway arches where it ruled in the nineties and noughties.
 The new spot has a thoroughly up-to-date ‘drink, dine, dance’ vibe set across six floors including basement club, various restaurants, bars and lounges and a great rooftop too.
 Get the low-down on the launch, including all the classic fixtures and fittings from the original venue that have been brought out of storage and repurposed.
 It’s already promising to be a huge new addition to the local nightlife landscape when it opens early next month.